Exercises – Long Day#

 Question a#

-According to Definition 9.1.1 in the textbook, each vector space contains a zero vector \({\mathbf 0}\).
-State the zero vector in each of the above five vector spaces.
+According to Definition 10.1.1 in the textbook, every vector space has a zero vector \({\mathbf 0}\).
+State the zero vector in each of the above vector spaces.

 Question b#

-Provide a basis for the given vector spaces, and determine the dimensions of the spaces.
+State an ordered basis as well as a basis for the given vector spaces.
+What are the dimensions of the spaces?

-Exercise 2: Coordinates of a Vector with respect to an Ordered Basis#
+Exercise 2: The Coordinate Vector of a Vector with respect to an Ordered Basis#

 Question a#